jules-samaran/KMML_challenge/README.md

 └── processed
 ```

-You have to put the original files as shown on the above tree in the folder original, the folder processed is here to save features that are long to compute and to save time.
+You have to put the original files as shown on the above tree in the folder *data/original*, the folder *data/processed* is here to save features that take a long time to compute.

 ## How to run the code